 In recent years, the number of farms with small flocks of laying hens (100 - 3,000 hens) has increased.
-This increase has been observed in both the organic and conventional sector and logically also causes an increase in so-called dirty, cracked and S eggs (smallest size), which are not considered marketable.
+This increase has been observed in both the organic and conventional sectors and logically also causes an increase in so-called dirty, cracked and S eggs (smallest size), which are not considered marketable.
 The industrial utilisation of such eggs, which is common for large flocks of laying hens, is not an option for small farms because the volume is too small.

-In addition, the study looks at the utilization of old hens.
-In this context, the conditions for small slaughter batches in poultry slaughterhouses are examined.
+In addition, the study covered the utilisation of old hens.
+In this context, the conditions for small slaughter batches in poultry slaughterhouses were examined.

-Project partners are Bioland Consulting GmbH and Demeter e.V., the project is financed by the Federal Program 'Organic Farming and Other Forms of Sustainable Agriculture' (BÖLN).
-The client is the Federal Agency for Agriculture and Food (BLE).
+The project partners were Bioland Beratung GmbH and Demeter e.V. and the project was financed by the Federal Programme "Organic Farming and Other Forms of Sustainable Agriculture" (BÖLN).
+The client was the Federal Agency for Agriculture and Food (BLE).

 |Research | Socio-economics of farm business ||

 Federal Office for Agriculture and Food (BLE)